SysKitTeam/docs-spdockit/how-to/spdockit-insights/customize-settings.md

 ### Available farm settings:
 - **Assigned Agent**
     - When the SPDocKit Insights Agent starts for the first time, it will be associated with **all** the farms in your SPDocKit database.
-If at some point you connect another farm to your SPDocKit Database, it will be associated with the first free active agent.
+If at some point you connect another farm to your SPDocKit database, it will be associated with the first free active agent.
     - If the agent associated by default is not satisfactory, change this option.
     - If for some reason you wish to stop monitoring a farm, just select _None_ as the desired agent.
     - One agent can be assigned to multiple farms.